PhilT95/athenlyx/docs/blue/endpoint-security/windows/fundamentals.md

 Except the **System** process, no process that isn't depicted with a parent process should have one.
 The **System** process can only have the **System Idle Process (0)** as its parent.

+!!! note
+    You can out more about Core Windows Processes [in this article](./core_windows_processes.md).

 ## Sysinternals

 The **Sysinternals** tools are a compilation of over 70 Windows-based tools.
 Each of these tools falls into one of these categories: